Tax Rules

 Documentation That Supports Foreign-Source Classification

-Foreign-Source Income Disclosure Requirement
+Foreign-Source Income Documentation

 Warning: Simulation of tax residency, or lack of proof of the center of vital interests, can lead to fines and penalties.